julien-amar/hacking-journey/0x04 - CPU/README.md

 ## Stack

-The stack is a memory space where you can store some information through the execution of your program.
+The Stack is a memory space where you can store some contextual information (for the current function).

 The top of the stack is referenced by the register `sp`, `esp` or `rsp`.